LaDonna Tittle: Career

 Prior to graduating college, Tittle began doing modeling work with Shirley Hamilton Talent Inc along with the Mannequin Guild of Chicago.
-While working for Shirley Hamilton, Tittle modeled for department stores such as Marshall Fields.
+While working for Shirley Hamilton, Tittle modeled for department stores such as Marshall Field's.
 Tittle was offered a position to do public service announcements for WBEE-AM located in Harvey, Illinois; beginning her radio career in February 1971.
-Tittle later became a permeant radio personality for the station, playing jazz from 1PM until 2PM.
+Tittle later became a permanent radio personality for the station, playing jazz from 1PM until 2PM.
 During a break in her time at WBEE, Tittle temporarily moved to Milwaukee, Wisconsin where she worked as a weekend radio personality at WNOV radio in 1972.

 Tittle worked at WBEE radio station for two years, later returning to Chicago in May 1973.
 Shortly after returning to Chicago, Tittle became the midday and evening host of WBMX-FM radio, where R&B and soul music were showcased.
 Tittle started her career at the station reporting news and working overnight, eventually moving to weekday afternoons by 1974.
 Due to her growing popularity, Tittle was sought after by Johnson Publishing Company's WJPC-AM radio station.
 They offered to double her salary, an offer she accepted in 1978.
 Tittle co-hosted alongside Tom Joyner and DJ Bebe D'Banana, and later JoJo Bell.
 In April 1979, Tittle was featured as JET magazine's "Beauty of the Week" while wearing bathing suit made out of the radio station bumper stickers.
 Tittle began hosting the midday show from 10AM until 3PM, naming it "Tittle In The Middle, Right In The Middle" by April 1982.
 Tittle worked at WJPC until the station was sold in December 1989.
 Thereafter, Tittle worked part–time at WNUA-FM, a blues and smooth-jazz radio station located in Joliet, Illinois in 1991.
 After a year at WNUA, Tittle landed full–time work for Chicago's WGCI-AM in 1992.
 For the first few years, Tittle worked between the FM and AM stations until automated overnight broadcasts came into play, which resulted in her being laid off in 2000.

 After a year's hiatus from the public, Tittle launched The LaDonna Tittle TV/Radio Show on Chicago's CAN-TV in 2001.
 The show began as a platform to chat with entertainers until she decided to shift to cooking after viewing a soul food exhibit in 2003.
 Tittle also starred in R. Kelly's 2005 melodrama Trapped in the Closet, as Rosie the nosy neighbor.
 Tittle has received many Awards and Recognitions for her public community service, mentoring, educational self-esteem activities, and Culinary contributions.
 Tittle is "radio-act-tive"...